mosra/m.css/doc/documentation/doxygen.rst

     This list presents my opinions.
 Not everybody likes my opinions.

+The theme is deliberately *only* for C and C++.
+See the `Python documentation generator <{filename}/python.rst>`__ for a dedicated tool handling Python.
+Other languages such as C# or Java would be also better handled using dedicated tools that can make use of reflection features built into the language itself instead of attempting to (badly) parse the sources, plus a dedicated tool can better adjust to specifics of given language, such as not calling Python or Java packages "namespaces".

-Features that I don't see a point in because they just artificially inflate the amount of generated content for no added value.
+Features that I don't see a point in because they just artificially inflate the amount of generated content for no added value:

 -   Class hierarchy graphs are ignored (it only inflates the documentation with little added value)